 For most people, however, the physical response their body goes through when they are under stress is not helpful.

 Unlike threats people may have faced in the Stone Age, a person nowadays is unlikely to be able to resolve a stressful situation of modern-day life with a burst of energy.

 Long-term stress can have a negative impact on a person physically and on their immune system.
-A 2008 paper noted that chronic stress could:
+A

 - increase the risk of viral infection